GNOME/gnome-builder/doc/DESIGN.md

 ### IdeBuffer and IdeBufferIter

-`IdeBuffer` is an interface for passing around buffers that dont require copying all of the text out of GtkTextBuffer or GtkTextIter slices.
+`IdeBuffer` is an interface for passing around buffers that don't require copying all of the text out of GtkTextBuffer or GtkTextIter slices.
 It also allows command handlers to work with a higher level structure than just a string buffer.